This topic is adapted from the Cleon Alleyne YouTube channel.

 - Watch the video together or invite someone to summarize the topic.

 - What is your initial reaction to this video?
 Do you disagree with any of it?
 What jumped out at you?

-- What are the dangers to only allowing our achievements or other’s opinions to define us?
+- What are the dangers of only allowing our achievements or other’s opinions define us?

 - Read 2 Corinthians 5:17.
-What do you think it means that we become new creations in Christ?
+What does it mean that we become “new creations” in Christ?